 Whether you are building an inground or above-ground pond, the basics are the same.
 If you are just getting started, see the complete guide to building a backyard pond.

-Winter Garden Pond Care
+Winter Pond & Fish Care

 It doesn’t matter how deep the pond is, it just matters that the water is moving and not frozen.

-The fish we’re talking about are cold water fish such as goldfish, shubunkins, and koi.
+The fish we’re talking about are cold-water fish such as goldfish, shubunkins, and koi.
 You would not keep tropical fish in a garden pond in a cold climate.

 If you are in a much colder climate than I am, I’m guessing it would require quite a lot of power (energy) to keep a large pond running throughout the winter, but it does not take much in a moderate cold climate like mine.

-I use both a recirculating pond pump and a floating deicer (to prevent the surface from icing over).
+I use both a recirculating pond pump and a floating de-icer (to prevent the surface from icing over).
 I’ve explained more (below).

 1Clean Up and Lower Potted Pond Plants

-Hardy plants (not tropical) and cold water fish can survive in a cold pond so long as they don’t freeze.
+Hardy plants (not tropical) and cold-water fish can survive in a cold pond so long as they don’t freeze.

 Tropical aquatic plants should be removed and stored indoors.